transdigiware/blockchain/howto/ibp-v2-faq.md

 * {{site.data.keyword.cloud_notm}} will delete your Kubernetes cluster after 30 days.
 * Only one blockchain console can be connected to a free cluster at a time.
 * You cannot migrate any nodes or data from a free cluster to a paid cluster.
 * The free offering only supports a single node Raft ordering service.
+* You cannot configure a node to use a Hardware Security Module (HSM) on a free  cluster.
+* The option to override node configuration during deployment (on the Summary page) is not available on a free cluster.
+* CAs are restricted to using the SQLite database.
+* You cannot specify which zone a node is deployed to because a free cluster only contains a single zone.
 * Custom resource allocation is not available on a free cluster.

+* See [Find out how to preview the platform free for 30 days](/docs/blockchain?topic=blockchain-ibp-saas-pricing#ibp-saas-pricing-free) for more information on how to get started.

 ## How can I see the price breakdown for {{site.data.keyword.cloud_notm}} Kubernetes Service, Storage, and Blockchain in my monthly invoice?
 {: #ibp-v2-faq-cloud-invoice}